 Approval of New Programs.

-(a) No new department, school, degree program, or certificate program may be added at the University of North Texas except with specific prior approval of the University's System Board of Regents and the Texas Higher Education Coordinating Board.

-University's System Board of Regents and the Texas Higher Education Coordinating Board.
+(a) No new degree program, graduate academic certificate, or reportable undergraduate certificate program may be added at the University of North Texas without receiving the initial planning authority of the Provost and Vice President for Academic Affairs and receiving additional internal and external approvals..
+Steps for approval may vary depending on each proposal.
+Once initial planning authority is provided these steps may include requiring approvals through the appropriate college and university-level curriculum committees, a final approval from the Provost, the University of North Texas System, the Board of Regents, and the THECB, and in some cases the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+All graduate certificates require initial planning authority regardless of whether they are reportable to the THECB.
+The Office of University Accreditation facilitates the approval process of new programs for the Provost’s Office and determines the required steps.
+Proposals should be submitted to the Assistant Vice Provost for Accreditation and Institutional Effectiveness.

-(b) No new department, school, degree program, or certificate program approved by the Board of Regents will be initiated by the University until the Coordinating Board has made a written finding that the department, school, degree program, or certificate program is adequately financed by legislative appropriation, by funds allocated by the Board of Regents, or by funds from other sources.

-(c) No funds appropriated to the University may be expended for any program which has been disapproved by the Coordinating Board, unless the program is subsequently specifically approved by the legislature.
+(b) No new degree program approved by the Board of Regents or reportable certificate will be initiated by the University until the THECB has approved the program.
+No funds appropriated to the University may be expended for any program that has been disapproved by the THECB.

-(d) No new academic programs can be offered without approval by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-Substantive Changes to Academic Programs.
+2. Substantive Changes to Academic Programs.

-Any time the University seeks a significant modification or expansion of the nature and scope of an academic program (including off-campus and distance education), the University will follow the substantive change procedures established by SACSCOC, and will inform SACSCOC of such changes in accordance with those procedures.
-Except in those types of changes exempted by SACSCOC, the University will not implement any substantive change to an accredited program without receiving prior approval from SACSCOC.
+University Policy 06.053 explains the procedures related to reporting substantive changes.
+Any time the University seeks a significant modification or expansion of the nature and scope of an academic program (including off-campus and distance education), the University will follow the substantive change procedures established by SACSCOC and THECB, and will inform THECB and SACSCOC of such changes in accordance with those procedures.
+Except in those types of changes exempted by SACSCOC/THECB, the University will not implement any substantive change to an accredited program without receiving prior approval from SACSCOC/THECB

-Expansion of Existing Programs.

-Once approved, no department, school, degree program, or certificate program at the University may be expanded to include subject matter courses that are outside of approved degree and certificate programs except with specific prior approval of the Board of Regents.

-Expenditures for Programs Disapproved by the Board.
+3 Expenditures for Programs Disapproved by the Board.

-No funds appropriated to the University may be expended for any program which has been disapproved by the Coordinating Board, unless the program is subsequently specifically approved by the legislature.
+No funds appropriated to the University may be expended for any program which has been disapproved by the THECB, unless the program is subsequently specifically approved by the legislature.

-SACSCOC Liaison.
+4. Liaisons.

-The President shall appoint an official liaison between the University and SACSCOC who will be responsible for developing and implementing procedures necessary to assure compliance with SACSCOC requirements (and policies).
+The President shall appoint an official liaisons between the University and SACSCOC and between the University and the THECB.
+These liaisons will be responsible for developing and implementing procedures necessary to assure compliance with SACSCOC requirements (and policies) and THECB guidelines.

-Responsible Party: Vice President for Academic Affairs
+Responsible Party: Vice President for Academic Affairs, Assistant Vice Provost for Accreditation and Institutional Effectiveness

 References and Cross-references.